 The Traffic Stop and Alcohol Tests

-Two of the best and most likely places to find problems with the evidence are the traffic stop and the breath or blood tests.
+Two of the best and most likely places to find problems with the evidence are the traffic stop and the breath and/or blood tests.

 In order to successfully challenge a traffic stop, a DUI lawyer has to know the law, and how the Judge presiding over your case usually applies it.